HongSenDu/researchly/README.md

 ### Removing Members from Deliverables
 On the Deliverables Detail page - you should see all the members currently assigned to that specific deliverable listed in a table.
 In this table, their should be a "remove" link next to each members name.
 To remove a member, simply click their respective "remove" link and they will be unassigned from the deliverable.

+### Attaching Data to Deliverables
+On the edit deliverable page, click upload files to upload files to the deliverable.
+You can select multiple using shift click.
+Click update deliverable and you can now see the files appear on the deliverable show page.

+### Removing Data from Deliverables
+On the edit deliverable page, click remove next to the files you want to remove and then click update deliverable.
+This will remove them from the deliverable on the show page.

 ### Delete a group
 On the group's homepage click the "delete" button to delete the group.
 This will also remove all of its projects and deliverables.
 Only group leaders can delete a group.